 “She’s here!” he says, to no one in particular. “‘The love of my life,” and flies out the door.

 Lori Borgman is a newspaper columnist, author and speaker.
 She can be reached at firstname.lastname@example.org.

-Four years ago, my two oldest sons -- who at the time were 10 and 13 -- and I were watching one of the Atlanta Braves/Houston Astros play-off games, when something one of the announcers said rubbed me the wrong way.
-They were discussing the situation of Atlanta's Rafael Furcal, who had been recently been arrested on his second DUI charge.
+When my two oldest sons were 10 and 13 — and I were watching one of the Atlanta Braves/Houston Astros play-off games, when something one of the announcers said rubbed me the wrong way.
+They were discussing the situation of Atlanta’s Rafael Furcal, who had been recently been arrested on his second DUI charge.
 As soon as Atlanta was finished with its run in the play-offs, he was to report to jail.